yekerr/PSense/artifact/README.md

   Contains the system entry point, interprets the command line arguments, gets psi results and generates .m files to call the Mathematica modules.

 terminaltables/*:
   Renders the plain output given by Mathematica to table-like format.
+The author is @Robpol86.

 modules/base_runall_support.m:
   Detects the distribution support and calls different functions and metrics defined in base.m.